 Pre-existing condition medical insurance coverage is easier than ever to purchase.
-Individuals and families with current health conditions can buy coverage, either through Open Enrollment or any other “guarantee issue” plan.You can no longer be denied coverage or treatment and can not be charged a higher rate because of health-related issues (Exchange plans).
+Individuals and families with current health conditions can buy coverage, either through Open Enrollment or any other “guarantee issue” plan.You can no longer be denied coverage or designated treatment, and can not be charged a higher rate because of medical conditions or lack of prior coverage.
+(Exchange plans).

-Rates, of course, can vary by a wide margin, depending on where you live, how much money your household earns and of course, your age.
+Rates, of course, can vary by a wide margin, depending on where you live, how much money your household earns, and of course, your age.
 Benefits will not be the same in all areas of the country.
 That’s why our professional shopping help can save you money.
 We find and compare the best policy options for you and any other family member.
+Your budget and projected medical expenses help determine our recommendations.

 Beginning in 2014, pre-existing and chronic conditions had no impact on the price you pay.
 Although your smoking status, age and where you live will determine your premium, only the type of plan you choose has a major effect on pricing.
 So, hypothetically, whether you are in impeccable health or are a walking hospital ward, it will not have any bearing on the cost of your medical plan.